 This course introduces students to the masterpieces of the ancient Roman world in English translation and to the extraordinary civilization that produced them.
 We explore the development of Roman civilization through celebrated texts -- for example, the plays of Plautus, Terence and Seneca; Cicero's speeches; the poetry of Catullus, Horace, Vergil and Ovid; and the novels of Petronius and Apuleius -- as well as through lesser-known but still fascinating works.
 We work toward a better understanding of the texts themselves, the people and the culture that produced them, and the enduring relevance they hold for us today.
 This counts toward the major.
 No prerequisite.
 Offered every other year.

 In this capstone course, the content of which changes on a regular basis, students study closely a particular topic in classics that benefits from an investigation based on a wide range of approaches (e.g., literary, historical, archaeological).
 The course seeks to further students' skills in written and verbal communication.
 Each student writes a major research paper on a subject related to the topic of the seminar and outlines the results of the inquiry in an oral presentation.
 This counts toward the major.
-Restricted to classics majors.
+Restricted to classics majors and minors.
 Senior standing.
 Offered every year.

 Students improve their skills in reading Greek and discuss scholarship on the author or authors being read that semester.
 Each semester the readings change, so that GREK 301 and 302 can be taken, to the student's advantage, several times.
 Students are encouraged to inform the instructor in advance if there is a particular genre, author or theme they would especially like to study.
 The list of authors taught in this course includes the lyric poets; the playwrights Aeschylus, Sophocles, Euripides and Aristophanes; and great prose stylists such as Plato and Thucydides, to name just a few.
 Offered every fall.